 – Written by Annette O’Connell

 Wildlife ACT is recognised as a reputable wildlife organisation by numerous world-renowned conservation authorities such as WWF and Panthera.
 Their Endangered Species Monitoring programme, which caters for those seeking wildlife volunteer projects for retirees and seniors in Africa, is unmatched.
-Their volunteering projects are Fair Trade Tourism certified and Wildlife ACT was awarded at the African Responsible Tourism Awards in the category: Best for Habitat and Species Conservation.
+Their volunteering projects are Fair Trade Tourism certified and Wildlife ACT was awarded Silver at the World Responsible Tourism Awards, as well as Silver at the African Responsible Tourism Awards in the category: Best for Habitat and Species Conservation.